Skip to header Skip to Content Skip to Footer

 The Degree Audit displays the correct University Studies requirements for each student's catalogue year.

-Faculty: Find out how to run a degree audit.
+Find out how to run a degree audit

-Faculty: Find out how to run a degree audit.
+Find out how to run a degree audit

 How Courses Count

 Yes, currently transfer work counts in University Studies requirements, except where indicated on the Degree Audit and in the UNCW Catalogue.
-Residency requirements affect Building Competencies (3 of the 6 hours in Writing Intensive and Information Literacy- those required in the major must be taken at UNCW) and Explorations Beyond the Classroom requirements.
+Residency requirements affect Building Competencies (three of the six hours in Writing Intensive and Information Literacy - those required in the major must be taken at UNCW) and Explorations Beyond the Classroom requirements.

 Courses that double-count in the "Core Curriculum" of University Studies are highlighted on this advising resource.
 For courses that count in multiple categories of University Studies, talk to your academic advisor.

-Faculty: Find out how to run a degree audit.
+Find out how to run a degree audit

 No. Students must take courses with different prefixes to fulfill these components.
 This rule applies to crosslisted courses as well.
-For example, if a student takes CLA 209, which is crosslisted with ENG 209, to fulfill 3 hours of the AIL requirement, she cannot take another ENG course to complete the AIL requirement.
+For example, if a student takes CLA 209, which is crosslisted with ENG 209, to fulfill three hours of the AIL requirement, they cannot take another ENG course to complete the AIL requirement.

 Transfer students who transfer in 27 or more credit hours are waived from the First-Year Seminar requirement.
 The First-Year Seminar requirement will not show up on the Degree Audit for students who do not have to fulfill this requirement.